GEMS: User & roles management

 Background

 In the world of business tools, GEMS (event management system), was the backbone of Bowlero, originally housed within Dynamics 365.
-But within this digital landscape, challenges lurked.
-Managing user roles and permissions was like navigating a complex maze, leading to inefficiencies and user frustration.
+However, managing user roles and permissions felt like a complex maze to the users, leading to inefficiencies, longer work hours, duplicated work and major frustrations.

 Ready to dive in?